Onto-Med/phenoman-evaluation/README.md

 ## Creating a population with Synthea(TM):

 1. Download Synthea(TM) from https://synthetichealth.github.io/synthea/build/libs/synthea-with-dependencies.jar
    and place it inside the `synthea` folder.
+At the time of this evaluation `v2.5.0` was the latest release.
 2. Open a terminal and execute the following commands (Java JRE or JDK required, replace ":" with ";" on a Windows machine):
 ```bash
 cd synthea